-The Company does not maintain any pension programs for the benefit of the CEO or other executive officers.
-The Company has a defined contribution plan under Section 401(k) of the Internal Revenue Code ("Code") for all of its employees not covered by a collective bargaining agreement.
-The CEO and other executive officers are entitled to participate in this 401(k) plan on the same terms and conditions as all other eligible employees subject to a 5% of eligible employee compensation participation limit for highly compensated employees.
+The CEO and other executive officers are entitled to participate in the Company's 401(k) plan on the same terms and conditions as all other eligible employees subject to a 5% of eligible employee compensation participation limit for highly compensated employees.
 The plan is funded by eligible participants through employee contributions and by the Company through matching contributions equal to 30% of the first 6% of eligible employee compensation.
 These employee matching contributions were suspended by the Company on January 1, 2009 and reinstated on April 4, 2010 by the Company through matching contributions equal to 10% of the first 3.5% of eligible employee compensation.
-In addition the Company made a \$500 per individual discretionary contribution to those employees who were active participants in the 401(k) plan during the fourth quarter of fiscal 2013.